VertexF/ObsidianNotes/Vaulty/6 - Main Notes/Handling frames in flight.md

 std::vector<VkFence> framesInFlight(maxFramesInFlight);
 ```

-Since you know how to use flat arrays I'm sure you figure out the reset.
+Since you know how to use flat arrays I'm sure you figure out the rest of allocate and creating semaphores and fences in a loop.

 To do the rest we need to keep track of the current frame at run time.